 As the electric vehicle market grows, the electric vehicle sensor market will, too.
 The reason is simple: Just like vehicles with an internal combustion engine, EVs need high-performing and accurate sensor technology to ensure performance and safety.

-Electric Vehicle Industry Growth Beyond the Sedan & Pickup
+Electric Vehicle Industry Trends: Growth Beyond the Sedan & Pickup

-Though electric cars and electric trucks are front and center in the “electrification revolution,” they’re only two components of the overall sea change in transportation.
+Though electric cars and electric trucks are front and center in the “electrification revolution,” they’re only two components of the overall sea change in transportation and EV trends.

 Almost every vehicle type is slated for electrification.
 Many financial reports and electric vehicle industry trends show this shift is well underway.